Research focus

 - Michener JK, et al., Phylogeny poorly predicts the utility of a challenging horizontally-transferred gene in Methylobacterium strains.
 J Bacteriol., June 2014 196:2101-2107 Link.

-Pathway Optimization:
+Host/Pathway Optimization:

 Relevant publications: